jabardigitalservice/example-laravel-keycloak-sso/README.md

 - Display data user
 - Custom styling untuk mempermudah proses demo

-## setting penting
-- KEYCLOAK_BASE_URL
-- KEYCLOAK_REALM
-- KEYCLOAK_CLIENT_ID
-- KEYCLOAK_REDIRECT_URL
-- STYLE_COLOR
-- APP_NAME

 ## install
 1. clone
-2. edit .env_base from .env.example .
-We use custom .env filename so it wouldn be read by laravel. instead it would be supplied from docker via docker compose settings
+2. edit `.env_base` from `.env.example` .
+We use custom `.env` filename so it wouldn't be read by Laravel. instead it would be supplied from docker via docker compose settings
 3. Setup proper URL routing.
 See section below about URL settings for integration
 4. Run application.
 The easiest way is to use `docker compose up` However you could also run laravel manually by using `php artisan serve` command. you could also running multiple website in the same computer by modifying env var.
 Example: